Skip to content ↓

 Fairtrade Award

-In 2013, we decided to work towards becoming an accredited Fairtrade School.
+Back in 2013, we decided to work towards becoming an accredited Fairtrade School.
 We wanted to add an international dimension to our learning, involve the local community and also find a project that the children could lead themselves.
-In May 2014 St Peter's was accredited at the highest level for the Fairtrade Achiever Award.
-So much has been achieved since then.
-The Award was renewed in May 2017.
-We were delighted with the assessors' comments which included:
+So much has been achieved since we were first accredited at the highest level for the Fairtrade Achiever Award in 2014.
+The award has been renewed every three years meaning that we have to develop what we are already doing, ensuring that we have the learning embedded in the curriculum across a range of subjects.

 What does Fairtrade mean to the children?